tiararosebiezetta/HerokuDynoSwitcher/README.md

 SO PLEASE CHECK MY CODE, MY PRO BRO!
 ```

 - Make sure you have deployed two same things to two apps in two different heroku accounts.
-Only enable dyno in one of the app, not both.
+Only enable dyno in the primary app.
 - Fork this repo.
 - Make a blank app in Railway.
 - Add these vars: